 RIVER is an inter-Nation-al 1 circle of people collaborating from different leverage points to revitalise and strengthen Indigenous approaches for regenerative development of land, water and all life.

 Our collective is both Indigenous and non-Indigenous.
-We span generations and hold wide-ranging experience in the areas of law and governance, sustainable enterprise, cultural restoration, biodiversity conservation, Earth’s living systems, engineering, artistry, education, and design.
+We span generations and hold wide-ranging experience in the areas of law and governance, sustainable enterprise, cultural restoration, biodiversity conservation, Earth’s living systems, artistry and design.

 In this time, when interconnected ecological, climate, and health crises threaten our collective survival, the world is increasingly looking to Indigenous peoples for solutions.
 The diversity amongst Indigenous peoples’ and knowledge systems cannot be overstated - the multitude of Indigenous identities is incredibly wide-ranging.
 Despite this expansive diversity, a commonality that many share is an understanding of connection to life on Earth as kin relatives, which means that our starting place to meet global crises is relational and intersectional.
 A kin-centric approach shifts how we relate to the Earth and to each-other: instead of being land-owner with rights of resource extraction, we are child to Mother with responsibilities of care.
 In the same breath, it is important to step away from romanticised realities of Indigenous approaches and state clearly: we too, are colonised peoples.
 Much has been lost and the impact of our colonisation is felt in the disconnection, addiction, poor health, education and criminal realities of our day.